 Please refer to IAU's Cell Phone Table for additional cell phone information.

 It is very useful and convenient to bring a laptop to France.
-IAU College has wireless environments available Monday through Friday.
+IAU has wireless environments available Monday through Friday.
 In addition, you will have access to computers and a printer in Manning Hall.
 If you need to use the Internet later in the evening or on weekends, there are Internet cafes located in Aix.
-Please be aware that some hosts do not have an Internet connection and even if they do, it may not be wireless.
+Please be aware that almost all hosts have WiFi (if they do not, they have ethernet cable access).

-Homestay assignments will be sent to you via email two weeks before departure.
-You can learn more about IAU homestays online.
+Housing placement information will be sent to you via email 1-2 weeks before departure.
+You can learn more about IAU housing here.

-Students participating in the Early Start Program will be housed with their assigned French host for both the Early Start Program and the following semester.
+Students participating in the Early Start Program will be housed in the same housing arrangement for both the Early Start Program and the following semester.

-Review these websites to see what the average temperatures are for your term abroad:
+Review this website to see what the average temperatures are for your term abroad: Aix-en-Provence, France